 Parents: Let's face it, parenting is tough stuff.
-Letting go and enjoying the idea that your child can thrive under the nurturing care of someone else can be liberating.
-You need to recharge your battery too, get perspective, and have grown-up time.
+Letting go and enjoying the idea that your child can thrive under the nurturing care of others can be liberating.
+A break will help you recharge your battery, gain perspective, and give you some well-deserved grown-up time.
 As a result, you can be a better parent when your daughter returns home.

 Campers: Encourage Mom and Dad to do something they enjoy while you are at camp.
-You will be having the time of your life...so they should be allowed to have a little fun too!
+You will be having the time of your life; they should have fun too!